Originally article posted February 2020

-There are many great ways a writer can create a believable villain, but often villains fall flat.
-Why is this?
+I certainly do!
+Unfortunately, many villains fall flat.
+Why?
 Because writers tend to put most of their thought and effort into their heroes and heroines.
-It is important to have strong characters who we cheer for, but without a spicy villain (the primary external conflict) forcing our heroes into action, risk taking, and survival mode – there isn’t much to cheer about.
+Yes, it is important to have strong protagonists readers can cheer for and fall in love with, but without a spicy villain (the primary external conflict and driver of the story) to force our heroes into action, risk taking, and survival mode – there isn’t much to cheer about.

-When I read a story, I look forward to a well written villain who gives the hero a real challenge, is fully fleshed out as a complete and believable character, is a devious and intelligent adversary, puts me on the edge of my seat and affects my emotions.
-Unfortunately, there are a ton of cliché villains out there in book land, written by authors who have yet to grasp the important role their villain plays not only in the story, but more importantly for the reader’s experience.
+When reading a story, I look forward to a villain who gives the hero a real challenge, and is developed as a complete and believable character.
+I crave a devious and intelligent adversary, who puts me on the edge of my seat and affects my emotions.
+Unfortunately, there are a ton of cliché villains out there in bookland (and movieland), written by authors who haven’t realized the critical role their villain plays, not only in the story but, more importantly, for the reader’s experience.

 Of course, a villain wants to express themselves when their evil plans are going great.
 They may celebrate through the emotional release of crazy laughter.
-Okay, I think that is all right.
-It can be effective but it is a bit boring and cliché.
-Maniacal laughter hasn’t been original since Vincent Price’s monolgue rap and laughter were dubbed into “Thriller” in 1982.
+Okay, I think that’s all right (maybe once).
+Do it more than once and readers will it not only find it cliche but silly.
+Think Dr. Evil from Austin Powers.
+Maniacal laughter hasn’t been entertaining since Vincent Price’s monolgue rap and signature maniacal laughter were dubbed into Michael Jackson’s “Thriller” in 1982.

-So, everyone in your book talks like ordinary people from the era and culture they come from.
-Awesome.
-Then there’s the villain.
-He speaks with an extravagant flourish of big fancy-shmancy words that are reminiscent of a Shakespearian character with a fistful of PhDs from Harvard University.
+So, everyone in your book speaks like ordinary people from the same era and culture.
+Perfect.
+The villain, however, speaks with big fancy-shmancy words and an accent, reminiscent of a Shakespearian character with a fistful of PhDs from Harvard University.
 Can we even decipher what he’s talking about?
-Why is one character speaking in this way?
+Why is he/she the only character speaking this way?
 Yes, your villain should stand out, but if there is no logical reason for him to have an British/German/Russain accent and a vocabulary that the hero, let alone the reader, has a hard time comprehending, you’ve probably gone over the top with fancy talk.

 - Look of Evil: